 Attention to Detail

 Software engineering requires precise and scrupulous work.
 This is true in everything from testing and debugging, to coding and documentation.
 Attention to detail will minimize mistakes too.
 Remember, computers can only understand you if you precisely tell them what to do.

 Problem-solving skills are relevant in every step of software engineering.
 There will always be problems, bugs, deadlines, miscommunications, and broken code.
 Being able to approach problems and create solutions to solve them is an indispensable skill.

 While usually managed by either a product or project manager, software engineers must also learn the operational frameworks of a sprint plan.
 Usually, a software engineer’s work is assigned to them via a sprint plan with deadlines.
 Understanding how to work within a project management system such as Agile is a key skill for a software engineer.

 Think you have what it takes to be a software engineer?
-Check out Springboard’s Software Engineering Career Track to see if you qualify.
+Check out Springboard’s Software Engineering Bootcamp to see if you qualify.

 Types of Software Engineers: Different Coding Skills for Different Roles

 Different kinds of software engineering jobs require different skills.
 Seven common career paths for software engineers include: front-end engineer, back-end engineer, full-stack engineer, DevOps engineer, QA Engineer, security engineer, and data engineer.

 Front-end engineers build websites and applications that are user-friendly and engaging.
 To do this, they need to have: